jcoreNL/luwak/index.md

 ```

 #### Recursion
-Java makes it's impossible to use lambdas with references to itself.
-With a small helper¹ it is possible to go around this:
+Java makes it impossible to use lambdas with a reference to itself.
+With a small helper¹ it is possible to go around this though:
 ```java
 ƒ<Integer, Integer> fact = Recursable.recurse((i, f) -> 0 == i ?
 1 : i * f.apply(i - 1, f));
 ```